cjolowicz/nox-poetry/README.rst

 Third-party packages are installed by exporting the lock file in ``requirements.txt`` format, and passing it as a `constraints file`_ to pip.
 When installing your own package, Poetry is used to build a wheel, which is then installed by pip.

-This approach has some advantages:
+In summary, this approach brings the following advantages:

-- You can declare tools like ``pytest`` as development dependencies in Poetry.
+- You can manage tools like ``pytest`` as development dependencies in Poetry.
 - Dependencies are pinned by Poetry's lock file, making checks predictable and deterministic.
 - You can run checks against an installed wheel, instead of your local copy of the code.
 - Every tool can run in an isolated environment with minimal dependencies.